tpascarella/sr50/docs/intro.md

 But this freedom only comes from having a stable cash flow situation, and enough Runway to give you time to pursue opportunities as desired.

-Think of it this way, which would be more useful to you?
+Think of it this way,

+### Which would be more useful to you?

 - A million dollars in a 401K that you can’t touch for the next 40 years
 - 10 grand deposited into your checking account every single month starting right now?